LukeGrahamLandry/progressive-technicalities-mod/Docs/Machines/Mob Slayer.md

-Deals 1.5 hearts to all monsters within 8 blocks each second.
-When it kills something some experience is spawned above it
+Deals 1.5 hearts to all monsters within 8 blocks each second

+costs 1 xp per attack
+generates 5 xp when it kills something